orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
-lxde-meta | a desktop environment gparted | a partition manager on desktop environments.  if you use hfs, there may be higher risk of data loss.  dependencies that rely on the hfs use flag and the gparted program need to be checked since patches to dependencies were manually applied.  sys-fs/diskdev_cmds is the package in question if you are worrying about which one I might have screwed up on manually patching. tor | anonymous network privoxy | http proxy caching weechat | console irc cheese | webcam capture app rabbitvcs | git frontend like tortoise git xarchiver | gui archiving frontend physlock | console locking program actkbd | configure custom hotkeys cryptsetup | for managing dm-crypt/luks encrypted volumes obs-studio | for live streaming on twitch and youtube gaming inkscape | for vector drawing nginx | web server mariadb | sql database server php | server side scripting language ncftp | ftp client audacious | music player for desktop environments evince | pdf viewer networkmanager | for conveniently connecting to wifi routers audacity | wav editor vlc | video player p7zip | 7zip compression wireshark | for debugging networking pm-utils | suspending or hibernating computer eog | image viewer for desktop environment mirage | image viewer for desktop environment ntfs3g | for connecting to windows partitions thunar | file manager for desktop environment apache | web server
+tor | anonymous network
+privoxy | http proxy caching
+weechat | console irc
+rabbitvcs | git frontend like tortoise git xarchiver | gui archiving frontend physlock | console locking program actkbd | configure custom hotkeys cryptsetup | for managing dm-crypt/luks encrypted volumes nginx | web server mariadb | sql database server php | server side scripting language ncftp | ftp client p7zip | 7zip compression pm-utils | suspending or hibernating computer ntfs3g | for connecting to windows partitions thunar | file manager for desktop environment apache | web server